chaaland/chaaland.github.io/_drafts/2019-09-30-gauss-newton.md

 $$\underset{K,\, \alpha}{\text{minimize}}\quad \sum_{i=1}^{|V|} \left(f_i - Kr_i^\alpha\right)^2$$

 by noticing we could solve a transformed version of the problem instead.
 The difficulty with this original formulation is that it a non-convex function of $$K$$ and $$\alpha$$.
-The consequence of this is of course that there are potentially many local extrema in addition to the global minimum.
-Figure 2 shows a plot of the objective function $$J(K,\alpha)$$ and its non-convexity
+Of course, the consequence of this is that there are potentially many local extrema in addition to the global minimum.
+Figure 3 shows plots of the objective function $$J(K,\alpha)$$ and its non-convexity

 <figure class="half">
     <a href="/assets/images/shakespeare-zipf-param-contours.png"><img src="/assets/images/shakespeare-zipf-param-contours.png"></a>
     <a href="/assets/images/shakespeare-zipf-param-surface-best-angle.png"><img src="/assets/images/shakespeare-zipf-param-surface-best-angle.png"></a>
-    <figcaption>Figure 2</figcaption>
+    <figcaption>Figure 3</figcaption>
 </figure>

 One approach to solving this problem is to set the gradient to 0 and find all the solutions of the system of equations.
 We could then find the globabl optimum by plugging all solutions into the objective to find the one that yields the lowest value.
 For our particular problem the system of equations is